wjpjw/cqscripts/README.md

 ## game
 The game package is where you customerize the game based on core and the cpp engine.

+## data
+The data package contains config files for game package.

 ## hooks
 The cpp engine explicitly executes the three python files: init.py, update.py and touched.py.
 Their filename and path should not be changed.